utcs356/sp25/_pages/4_congestion_flow_control.md

 **Kathara experiments**

-You can test UT TCP in various network environments, such as by injecting packet losses.
+You can test UT-TCP in various network environments, such as by injecting packet losses.
 For example, you can simulate packet drops using the following method.
 To create an isolated environment, we recommend using **Kathara labs**.
 In the **`kathara-labs`** directory, we provide two hosts (`h1`, `h2`) that can be deployed using Kathara.